 Originality – 3/10

-The only things that make this title unique to Space Invaders are the diversity in setting designs and the ship upgrade facilities; but there’s not much in this game to differentiate it from others past Space Invaders unfortunately.
+The only things that make this title unique to Space Invaders are the diversity in set designs and the ship upgrade facilities, but there’s not much in this game to differentiate it from others past Space Invaders, unfortunately.
 Even adding that small RPG element has been a trope used in some other recent indie arcade games like Dead Nation and Mercenary Kings.

 In summary, although Titan Attacks seems like nothing more than a heavy modification of an existing idea on the surface, it is still fun to play, and it doesn’t lose marks for getting some other aspects right too.
 Those things for me are enough to even save it from being considered an average game, in my opinion.